Bangkok Post

 The Bangkok Post is an English-language daily newspaper published in Bangkok, Thailand.
 It is published in broadsheet and digital formats.
 The first issue was sold on 1 August 1946.
 It had four pages and cost one baht, a considerable amount at the time when a baht was a paper note.
-It is Thailand's second oldest newspaper and the oldest still in publication.
+It is Thailand's oldest newspaper still in publication.
 The daily circulation of the Bangkok Post is 110,000, 80 percent of which is distributed in Bangkok and the remainder nationwide.
+It is considered a newspaper of record for Thailand.

 From July 2016 until mid-May 2018, the editor of the Bangkok Post was Umesh Pandey.
-On 14 May 2018, Umesh was "forced to step down" as editor after refusing to soften coverage critical of the ruling military junta.
+On 14 May 2018, Pandey was "forced to step down" as editor after refusing to soften coverage critical of the ruling military junta.